William Bassett (d. 1667): Life in New England

-William Bassett arrived in Plymouth in November 1621 on the ship Fortune most probably with his wife Elizabeth, although Banks states he was unmarried upon arrival.
+William Bassett arrived in Plymouth in November 1621 on the ship Fortune, most probably with his wife Elizabeth, although according to author Charles Banks, he was unmarried upon arrival.

 In the Land Division of 1623 he was allotted two acres indicating he had taken a wife before that date.
 Wife Elizabeth and his children William and Elizabeth were in the 1627 division, but his wife died later.

 In Governor William Bradford's Letter Book, Bassett is one of 27 names of those men who were creditors hoping to realize profit from the colony and who signed an agreement as "Purchasers" to allow privileges to the eight Undertakers (colony leaders Bradford, Standish, Isaac Allerton, Edward Winslow, William Brewster, John Howland, John Alden and Thomas Prence) in return for their assumption of the colony debt.
 Bassett was a signatory on this agreement as "William Basset".
 The Undertakers being colony leaders who assumed the colony debt from the London Adventurers in return for a monopoly of the fur trade.

 He moved to Duxbury by 1637, and to Bridgewater by 1656.

 He served on a number of juries and committees, and was a deputy for Duxbury to the Plymouth court.

 He was a blacksmith, and a number of smith's tools are listed in his inventory, which also contained a number of theological books.

 In 1658, in records of the time, William Bassett is listed as the Constable of Sandwich.

 On November 8, 1666, William Bassett, who described himself as a blacksmith of Bridgewater, sold four lots to John Sprague of Duxbury, and Bassett's wife Mary gave her consent.
 John Sprague was the husband of Bassett's daughter Ruth.